-Failure to comply with this Code of Conduct may result in disciplinary action, suspens
+Failure to comply with this Code of Conduct may result in disciplinary action, suspension or release from membership.
 Such action may result in the member losing the privileges that come with membership in the OWHA, including the opportunity to participate in OWHA activities.

-OWHA CODE OF ETHICS 2014-2015
+OWHA CODE OF ETHICS